-Macbeth himself was in turn killed and defeated in 1057.
-His stepson Lulach claimed the Scottish throne briefly before being himself killed in 1058.
+Macbeth himself was killed and defeated in 1057.
+His stepson Lulach claimed the Scottish throne before being killed in 1058.

-The last ruling ‘king’ or ‘earl’ of Moray, was Óengus (Angus) son of the daughter of Lulach.
+Moray’s last ruling ‘king’ or ‘earl’ was Óengus (Angus). Óengus was the son of the daughter of Lulach.

-Óengus (Angus) challenged David I of Scotland in battle, but was defeated and killed at Stracathro in Angus, in 1130.
+Óengus (Angus) sought to challenge David I of Scotland in battle but was defeated and later killed at Stracathro in Angus in 1130.

 King David I was determined, after the battle of Stracathro, to subdue and ultimately destroy the Kingdom of Moray.
 He founded the priory at Urquart, Royal castles and burghs were established at Forres and Elgin and a castle at Auchindoun.

-The Bishops Palace at Spynie was built at around 1222 and Kinneddar Castle (a second Bishops Palace) was also built at Kinnedar in 1280.
+The Bishops Palace at Spynie was built around 1222, and Kinneddar Castle (a second Bishops Palace) was also built at Kinnedar in 1280.

-In 1224 the foundation stone for Elgin Cathedral was ceremoniously laid and effectively became the seat of the Bishop of Moray.
+In 1224 the foundation stone for Elgin Cathedral was ceremoniously laid, and it effectively became the seat of the Bishop of Moray.

 Adjacent to the castle grounds at Kinneddar stood the ancient Kirk of Kinneddar which became the second cathedral of Moray following the move of the bishop’s seat from Birnie to Elgin.

-King David I of Scotland’s suppression of the Kingdom of Moray in 1130 did not mark the end of the province’s significance.
-Or of the problems its management caused to the kings of Scotland.
+King David I of Scotland’s suppression of the Kingdom of Moray in 1130 did not diminish the province’s significance in any way.
+Or of the problems its management caused the kings of Scotland.

-Despite the end of its line of rulers, Moray continued to be referred to in the early 13th century as a land separate to Scotia.
+Despite the end of its line of rulers, in the early 13th century, Moray continued to be referred to as a land separate from Scotia.

-Even when the realm of Scotland was recognised as stretching as far north as Caithness, Moray was still recognised as one of the chief northern provinces.
+Moray was still recognised as a northern province, even when the realm of Scotland was recognised as stretching as far north as Caithness.

 The demise of Alexander III in 1285 led to a time of Scottish revolt and punitive attacks by King Edward.
 Led by William Wallace and Andrew de Moray in 1297, the First War of Scottish Independence was followed by outbreaks of plague which led to a substantial depopulation of Moray in both the Burghs and the rural areas.